20tab/mpg123-python/README.md

 ## Test suite

 The example files are "Royalty Free Music from Bensound" (http://www.bensound.com).
-For all of the test files a ID3v1 record has been aded
+For all of the test files a ID3v1 record has been added